String Handling Statements

 WS-OUTPUT1: MAINFRAMESTECHHELP WS-OUTPUT2: IS A MAINFRAME COMMUNITY

-The INSPECT statement analyzes, counts, or replaces certain character(s) within a variable.
-It's quite flexible and provides a range of functions to help with string manipulations.
-INSPECT statement used to do the following tasks by using its four formats -
+INSPECT statement analyzes, counts, or replaces specific character(s) within a string.
+It is flexible and provides a range of functions to help with string manipulations.
+It has four formats -

 - INSPECT...TALLYING